 • ability to work effectively with others;

 • ability to effectively manage conflict;

 • ability to use office software, including ArcGIS, and Microsoft Word, Excel, and Publisher;

 • ability to operate handheld GPS units

 • ability to safely operate and maintain land stewardship equipment

 • The Land Stewardship Coordinator must be physically capable of performing land management activities, with or without reasonable accommodation.
 This includes the ability to use and maintain power and hand tools and to lift 50 pounds.

 • While performing the duties of this job, the employee is regularly required to talk or hear.
 The employee frequently is required to stand; walk; use hands to finger, handle or feel; and reach with hands and arms.

-Opportunity for a full-time position, and compensation is commensurate with experience.
+This is a part-time position, and compensation is commensurate with experience.
 Applications will be reviewed as they are received.
-Start date June 1.
-Please send a resume, cover letter, and contact information for references to email@example.com.
+Start date June 1, 2019.
+Please send a resume, cover letter, and contact information for references to firstname.lastname@example.org.
 OCT is an Equal Opportunity Employer.